QualitySoftwareMatters/James.Diagnostics/README.md

 ### <code lang="csharp">void Monitor(Func&lt;bool&gt; function)</code> ###

 Takes a function that returns a true/false and increments the success/failure counters depending on whether or not the function returns a true or false.
 It will not return the boolean value to the client, however.
-So, only use this method if are instrumenting something that gracefully handles exceptions by not bubbling them up.
+So, only use this method if you are instrumenting something that gracefully handles exceptions by not bubbling them up.

 ## Asynchronous Monitoring Options ##